geoffmschaller/WizardRPG/Assets/notes/app.md

 ### Controllers

-Are loaded everytime a level loads.
-Control single functions.
+Are spawned everytime a level loads.
+Are the containers that hold elements.
+Containers can talk to other containers.
+These listen for events to be triggered.

-1. Player Movement Controller
+1. Player Controller
-2. Player Interaction Controller
+2. Canvas Controller
-3. UI Stat Bar Controller
+3. Item Controller
-4. UI Inventory Controller

 ---

 #### Elements

-1. UI Stat Bar Slider
-2. UI Inventory Item
+Individual Scripts that control single functions.
+These trigger Events.

+1. Player Movement Element
+2. Player Input Element
-3. Camera folow script
+3. Camera Follow Element

 ---